-All of the information contained in our brochure, on our website and in our other advertising materials has been provided in good faith, and is considered to be correct at the time of publication.
+All of the information contained in our promotional materials has been provided in good faith and is considered to be correct to the best of our knowledge at the time of publication.
 However, occasional errors may occur, and information may subsequently change.
 You must therefore ensure you check all details of your chosen tour (including the price) with us at the time of booking.

-In the unlikely event you have reason to complain, you must inform our tour leader or local representative and the supplier of the service(s) in question immediately who will do all possible to resolve the matter on location.
-If something does go wrong we will do our best to put it right.
+In the unlikely event you have reason to complain, or may have a basis for making a claim in respect of any aspect of your holiday arrangements, you must inform our tour leader or local representative and the supplier of the service(s) in question immediately who will do all possible to resolve the matter on location.
+If something does go wrong, we will do our best to put it right.
 We strive to ensure you are satisfied with our services.

 However, if our tour leader or local representative are unable to help and the problem is not resolved to your satisfaction by the supplier, you must contact us in the UK, giving us full details and a contact number.
 Until we know about a complaint or problem, we cannot begin to resolve it.
 Most problems can be dealt with quickly.
 If you remain dissatisfied, however, you must give details in writing to our local representative and the supplier concerned at the time and write to us giving full details of your complaint within 28 days after the completion of the tour.